trueNetLab logo

 Setup

-Activation is as simple as you’d expect from Sophos:
+Activation is simple, as you would expect from Sophos.

 1. Navigate to Active Threat Response > NDR Essentials.

-2. Enable the feature and select interfaces (for example, your WAN links).
+2. Enable the feature and select interfaces (for example, WAN interfaces).

-Detailed instructions are in the docs (NDR Essentials) or in the demo video:
+Detailed instructions are available in the documentation (NDR Essentials) or in the demo video (NDR Essentials Demo).

 Sophos Firewall v21.5 - NDR Essentials Settings